 Students may use cell phones or other electronic devices on the school sidewalks and in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
 Students may not use cell phones or other electronic devices while they are in locker rooms or restrooms.
-Students must comply with each teacher's classroom rules regarding cell phone use in class.
+Students may not use cell phones during class or during passing periods.